Equity, Diversity and Inclusion

 The OIC's mission is "To study, promote and celebrate an inclusive, equitable, diverse and welcoming environment and community for everyone who lives, works, visits or passes through Oakwood."

-OAKWOOD, OHIO — The Oakwood Inclusion Coalition has selected Caste: The Origins of Our Discontents by Isabel Wilkerson as its “Big Read” summer initiative.
+The Oakwood Inclusion Coalition has selected The Righteous Mind by Jonathan Haidt as its “Big Read” fall initiative.

 For information about the OIC and updates regarding “Big Read” events and resources, visit www.oakwoodic.org